Skip to main content

 Deploying the Semantic Model

-Before deploying, it’s important to validate the model by running a Consistency Check.
+Before deploying, it is crucial to validate your model by running a Consistency Check.

-Consistency Check ensures the semantic model is logically sound, fully defined, and free of errors before being published.
+The Consistency Check verifies that the semantic model is logically sound, fully defined, and free of errors before publication.

 You should run a Consistency Check:

-• After changes to logical models, joins, hierarchies, or subject areas.
+• After making changes to logical models, joins, hierarchies, or subject areas.

 • Before deploying the model to production.